CPA Exam Sections :

 Important Update from NASBA: Any candidate with CPA Exam credit(s) on January 1, 2024, will have such credit(s) extended to June 30, 2025.
 Learn more about the CPA Examination Credit Extension Policy here.

 Studying for the CPA Exam is a time-intensive process.
-A typical candidate spends a total of 300 – 400 hours preparing to pass all four parts of the CPA Exam.
+A typical candidate spends a total of 300 to 400 hours preparing to pass all four parts of the CPA Exam.
 We recommend candidates spend approximately 1.5 to 2 hours per day studying, but depending on how often you study is entirely up to you.

 There is no limit to the number of times that you can take each CPA Exam section.
 The only barrier to taking another section of the CPA Exam would be waiting to receive scores from previous attempts of the same CPA Exam section.
+Candidates must wait for score release before retaking the same section.

 Read More Related Articles